bryo13/Demo_Cracy/README.md

 # Cracy
-This is an application that simuates an election process in rust.

 There is political tension brewing in Terminus.
 Cleon the first is struggling to keep the empire from crumbling.
 Mannix IV and her daughter Rashelle are determined to expoit the